Key business dates for 2023

 Superscript

-2023 is here, so it's time to reflect on the last year and get geared up for next 12 months.
+2025 is just around the corner, so it's time to reflect on the last year and get geared up for the next 12 months.

-To help you plan ahead, we’ve compiled a list of important dates – including tax and reporting deadlines, fun calendar days and some changes to business rates that could affect SMEs and the self-employed.
+To help you plan ahead, we’ve compiled a list of important dates — including tax and reporting deadlines, fun calendar days and some changes to employers’ National Insurance (NI) contributions.

 Download your free business dates calendar